 Wide Range of Topics

 The range of topics covered by our students in their dissertations is truly vast.
 Recently, Kenneth Grosselin completed his dissertation on how national security satellites could be deployed more efficiently and effectively, and in a second national security-related dissertation, Aaron Martin examined how we finance military operations.
 On the domestic policy front, Myles Collins analyzed how better consumer feedback could be harnessed to help manage residential energy demand, Sarah Gaillot looked at disparities in trauma and mental health service use, Sara Hajiamiri studied several issues related to transportation energy and environmental policy, and Lindsay Daugherty addressed the question of why Hispanic families are reluctant to use child care services.

 Many of our students' dissertations focus on problems found abroad.
 For example, Yuyan Shi recently wrote about the economics of health behavior in China, Ki-Tae Park addressed decision making related to North Korea's nuclear weapons program, and Arkadipta Ghosh took on the question of how mortality risks and land reform influence human capital investments in India.

 Finally, it is interesting to note that many of the topics covered by our students in their dissertations cross the normal boundaries of public, private, and non-profit.
 For example, David Trinkle's dissertation focused on government-industry partnerships to advance automobile technology.
 And Margaret Blume-Kohout examined government policy and pharmaceutical industry innovation.

-The above-mentioned dissertations represent just a small sample of the nearly 350 dissertations that have been completed by our students.
+The above-mentioned dissertations represent just a small sample of the more than 370 dissertations that have been completed by our students (as of December 2016).
 We believe that many of these dissertations have had a significant impact on public policy decisions and that many others will in the years to come.